jllcalorio/data-analysis-in-python-for-complete-beginners/index.md

 A workshop for complete beginners in Python (a programming language) covering basics to data analysis.

-{% include figure.html img="uidaho-workshop.jpg" alt="intro image here" caption="Library workshop" width="75%" %}
+{% include figure.html img="banner.png" alt="workshop banner image here" caption="Workshop Banner" width="75%" %}

 *Welcome to our comprehensive Python programming workshop!
 This intensive learning experience is designed to take you from complete beginner to confident Python programmer with practical data analysis skills.*